Rheumatoid Arthritis And Women: Debunking Myths

 However, exact cause of RA is still not known.
 Multiple factors play a role in the causation of RA.
 In genetically susceptible individuals hormones (estrogen, prolactin), obesity and environmental factors like air pollution, cigarette smoking, infections (bacteria or viruses), insecticides and, occupational exposure to mineral oil and silica play a role in the development of arthritis.
 RA is also triggered by stress and unhealthy eating.
 The disease expression, in terms of rate of progression and severity, is also modified by various exogenous factors like smoking and infection.
 RA is not hereditary but studies have revealed that the risk of being diagnosed with RA increases by three times if someone has a first-degree relative with disease.

-Let us have a look at a few myths debunked by Dr. Uma Kumar Professor, Head Department of Rheumatology at AIIMS:
+Let us have a look at a few myths I will debunk fro you:

 Myth: Birth control pills can make symptoms of RA worse.